stufield/stufield/articles/class-imbalance.md

-# Effect of Class Imbalance on Prediction Accuracy
-### somewhat frightening: a cautionary tail of balance
+# Effect of Class Imbalance on Prediction Accuracy; a cautionary tale of balance

 Stu Field

-26 November 2024
+18 May 2025

 ------------------------------------------------------------------------